Complete Guide to "Undenatured Whey Protein" -

 What is “Undenatured” or “Non-Denatured” Protein?

 In this article, we hope to provide some clarity on a few trending buzz words used to both describe and too often market whey protein.
-A protein is said to be “denatured” as a function of its exposure to any element capable of altering any one of the four protein structures, which would yield a reduction in the protein’s nutrient bio-availability.
+A protein is said to be “denatured” as a function of its exposure to any element capable of altering any one of the four protein structures, which can yield a reduction in the protein’s nutrient bio-availability.

 In searching storefronts in hopes of finding the best grass-fed whey protein, you will most likely spot a label that states something to the effect, “Undenatured Whey Protein” or even “Non-denatured Whey Protein.”